jackcompton94/Queensway-Database-App/README.md

 ## Purpose
 This desktop application allows a user to interact with a simple SQL Server database that hosts show and event details from my band Queensway (pulled from our Instagram: @queenswayband)

 In order for a user to interact you must register an account and login (READ ONLY).
-Once logged in, the application uses abstraction leveraged by SQL queries over the database to present stats and information related to the information hosted in the database.
+Once logged in, the application uses abstraction leveraged by SQL queries over the database to present stats and information related to the band's history.

 ## Stack
 - SQL Server